janspoerer/fast-agent/src/mcp_agent/cli/commands/README.md

   - URLs ending with `/mcp` or automatically appended with `/mcp` are treated as HTTP transport
 - Server names are generated automatically based on the hostname, port, and path
 - The URL-based servers are added to the agent's configuration and enabled

+### Authentication

+The `--auth` parameter provides authentication for URL-based servers:

+- When provided, it creates an `Authorization: Bearer TOKEN` header for all URL-based servers
+- This is commonly used with API endpoints that require authentication
+- Example: `fast-agent go --url=https://api.example.com/mcp --auth=12345abcde`